Neville Southall: Everton

 In December 1997, Southall went to Alvin Martin's Southend United of the Second Division on loan.
 He made 9 appearances in a brief stay at Roots Hall.
 He joined Chris Kamara's First Division Stoke City in February 1998.
-Kamara resigned two months later, and caretaker-manager Alan Durban pulled Southall aside on his first day in charge to say "I'll let you manage the reserves, so long as you keep your head down, do whatever I tell you, and I won't tell everybody you're a bad influence".
+Kamara resigned two months later, and caretaker manager Alan Durban pulled Southall aside on his first day in charge to say "I'll let you manage the reserves, so long as you keep your head down, do whatever I tell you, and I won't tell everybody you're a bad influence".
 Southall was shocked by Durban's words and could not explain his attitude.
 Both Southend and Stoke would end the season bottom of their respective divisions and Everton only avoided relegation on the last day of the season.
-He left the Britannia Stadium in the summer, and later said "one of the worst episodes of my life had drawn to a close".
+He left the Britannia Stadium in the summer and later said, "one of the worst episodes of my life had drawn to a close".

 Later years

-Former teammate Ian Snodin invited him to join Conference side Doncaster Rovers on a short-term deal at the start of the 1997–98 season.
+Former teammate Ian Snodin invited him to join Conference side Doncaster Rovers on a short-term deal at the start of the 1998–99 season.
 He signed with Wes Saunders's Torquay United of the Third Division in December 1998.
-He saved a penalty on his debut at Plainmoor, in a 2–0 win over Hull City and signed a contract lasting until the end of the 1998–99 campaign.
-He was named as Torquay's Player of the Year at the end of the season.
+He saved a penalty on his debut at Plainmoor in a 2–0 win over Hull City and signed a contract lasting until the end of the 1998–99 campaign.
+He was named Torquay's Player of the Year at the end of the season.
 However, on 29 January 2000, he picked up a concussion in a 2–1 defeat to Chester City at the Deva Stadium, and was substituted.
 Though he recovered from his injury after the match, he left the club not long afterwards.

 Southall made a return to the Premier League by signing with Bradford City as a player-coach, helping to coach Aidan Davison, Matt Clarke and Gary Walsh.
-All three goalkeepers picked up injuries, leaving manager Paul Jewell no choice but to play Southall at Valley Parade on 12 March 2000, against Leeds United.
+Clarke and Walsh picked up injuries and Davison was unable to agree a permanent deal after an initial loan, leaving manager Paul Jewell no choice but to play Southall at Valley Parade on 12 March 2000, against Leeds United.
 At the age of 41 years and 178 days he became the fourth oldest player in Premier League history.
 Leeds won 2–1, and Southall was criticised in the media for being too overweight to play professionally.
 He left Bradford at the end of the 2000–01 season after falling out with new boss Jim Jefferies.